raghib1992/Github/Git_command.md

 ```
 *****************************************
 # Checkout
-## to go into "detached head" mode
+## to go into "detached head" mode: You can look around and make experimental changes and commit them, and you can discard any commits you make in this state without impacting nay branches by switiching back to a branch.
 ```
 git checkout <commit hash>
 ```